Code of Business Conduct and Ethics

-When spending money on Splunk’s behalf, make sure that the cost is reasonable, directly related to company business and supported by appropriate documentation.
-Always record the business purpose (e.g., if you take someone out to dinner at Splunk’s expense, always record in the company’s expense reimbursement tool the full names and titles of the people who attended as well as the business purpose of the dinner) and comply with other submission requirements.
+When spending money on Splunk’s behalf, make sure that the cost is reasonable, directly related to Splunk business, and supported by appropriate documentation.
+Always record the business purpose (e.g., if you take someone out to dinner at Splunk’s expense, always record in the expense reimbursement tool the full names and titles of the people who attended as well as the business purpose of the dinner) and comply with other submission requirements.
 If you’re uncertain about whether you should spend money or submit an expense for reimbursement, check with your manager.
-Managers are responsible for all money spent and expenses incurred by their direct reports, and should carefully review such spend and expenses before approving.
-Consult our Travel and Expense Policy, Purchase and Signature Authority Policy and Anticorruption Compliance Policy and Guidelines for additional guidance.
+Splunk maintains appropriate internal accounting controls to ensure that money spent on Splunk’s behalf is transferred only with management’s approval and according to policies and procedures established by management.
+Managers are responsible for all money spent and expenses incurred by their direct reports and should carefully review such spend and expenses before approving.
+Consult our Travel and Expense Policy, Transaction Approval and Signature Authority Policy and Anticorruption Compliance Policy and Guidelines for additional guidance.

 Each time we enter into a business transaction on Splunk’s behalf, there should be sufficient documentation to reflect that it has been approved by our Legal Department and the responsible business owner supporting the arrangement.
 Never sign any contract on behalf of Splunk unless all of the following are met:

-- You are authorized to sign a contract under our Purchase and Signature Authority Policy.
-If you are unsure whether you are authorized, ask your manager;
+- You are expressly authorized to sign a contract under our Transaction Approval and Signature Authority Policy.
+If you are unsure whether you are authorized, ask your manager

-- You have studied the contract, understood its terms and determined that entering into the contract is in Splunk’s interest; and
+- You have studied the contract, understood its terms and determined that entering into the contract is in Splunk’s interest

-- If it involves the procurement of goods or services, it complies with Splunk’s procurement processes set forth in our Purchase and Signature Authority Policy.
+- If it involves the procurement of goods or services, it complies with Splunk’s procurement processes set forth in our Transaction Approval and Signature Authority Policy

-All contracts at Splunk should be in writing and should contain all of the relevant terms to which the parties are agreeing.
-Splunk does not permit any other types of agreements, including oral agreements or “side agreements”.
-Be mindful that other persons and organizations may construe our actions to be authoritative and binding on Splunk, so we must be sure to avoid making commitments and representations not in line with the Code and our Purchase and Signature Authority Policy.
+All contracts at Splunk must be in writing and must contain all of the relevant terms to which the parties are agreeing, and must be disclosed to Finance or Procurement as appropriate, in addition to the Legal Department.
+Splunk does not permit any oral agreements or “side agreements.”
+Be mindful that other persons and organizations may construe our actions to be authoritative and binding on Splunk, so we must be sure to avoid making commitments or representations not in line with the Code and our Transaction Approval and Signature Authority Policy.

-If your job involves the financial recording of our transactions, make sure that you’re very familiar with all of the Splunk policies that apply, including our Travel and Expense Policy, Purchase and Signature Authority Policy and Related Party Transactions Policies and Procedures and other finance-specific policies.
+If your job involves the financial recording of our transactions, make sure that you’re very familiar with all of the Splunk policies that apply, including our Travel and Expense Policy, Transaction Approval and Signature Authority Policy, the Related Party Transactions Policies and Procedures, and other finance-specific policies.
 Immediately report any transactions that you think are not being recorded correctly to Finance or our Legal Department.

 Reporting Financial or Accounting Irregularities

-We are continuously entering into transactions with suppliers of goods and services.
-We should always strive for the best possible terms for Splunk.
-This almost always requires that you solicit competing bids to make sure that we are getting the best offer.
-Be sure to engage Procurement to facilitate the process.
-While price is very important, quality, service, reliability and the terms and conditions of the proposed transaction may also affect the final decision.
+We are continuously entering into transactions with suppliers of goods and services and should seek to engage with reputable business partners whose values and business practices are consistent with Splunk’s high standards of compliance and integrity.
+Be sure to engage Procurement to facilitate the bid and selection process.
+While price is very important, quality, service, reliability, and the terms and conditions of the proposed transaction may also affect the final decision.
 Performing due diligence on suppliers is important and expected.
-Review the Purchase and Signature Authority Policy and contact Procurement for any questions regarding how to procure goods or services.
+Review the Transaction Approval and Signature Authority Policy and contact Procurement for any questions regarding how to procure goods or services.

 Retaining Business Records

 It’s important that we appropriately manage our business records.
-In fact, various laws require that we keep certain records for minimum periods of time.
-It is equally important to know when to periodically dispose of documents that are no longer useful or do not need to be retained.
+Various laws require that we keep certain records for minimum periods of time, however, it is equally important to know when to periodically dispose of documents that are no longer useful or do not need to be retained.
 In addition, if asked by our Legal Department to retain records relevant to a litigation, audit or investigation, it is critical that we do so until our Legal Department informs us that retention is no longer necessary.
-Please refer to Splunk’s policies on records and information management that may be adopted from time to time.
+For guidance on what to keep and for how long, please refer to Splunk’s policies on records and information management.

 More on Retaining Good Business Records